Our customers have been hired by:

 6. Add More to Your Quality Assurance Tester Resume

 You want to stand out, right?
 So that means you can’t just say, “Here’s where I worked and here’s where I went to school.”
 You also have to show what you did with all that boundless energy you have.
-Do it, and they’ll hire you so fast you’ll sound like Iron Man on a landing approach.
+This is what professional qa testing resumes do to win over others.
+Do it, too, and they’ll hire you so fast you’ll sound like Iron Man on a landing approach.